-I did some digging to find out.
+I did some digging and tapped an expert to find out.
 Apparently, there are a lot of people out there who have ancient butter in their fridge, including this person who put four year old butter on her baked potato.
 Fortunately, scientists have actually studied this.
 They meticulously monitored butter kept in the fridge and found that it can last about six months with no gross bacteria growing on it and no changes in texture or flavor.
-In another study, scientists found that after ten months, there actually still wasn’t enough harmful bacteria on refrigerated butter to lose any sleep over it.
+In another study, scientists found that after 10 months, there actually still wasn’t enough harmful bacteria on refrigerated butter to lose any sleep over it.
 So it turns out when kept in the cold, butter can last for a long damn time.

 Loading More Posts...